MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 }
 ```

-Notice that the context URL has changed.
+Notice that the context URL is different in this case.
 Now the last part looks like `Customers(Name)` which means that the payload is from the `Customers` entity set (and therefore of the `Customer` type), but only includes the `Name` field.
 So we see that the response type does not only depend on the types defined in the model, but also the data transformations based on the request.
 The context URL and other annotations help the client figure out how to handle such dynamic payloads in a predictable and type-safe manner.

 To achieve this, ASP.NET Core OData uses custom input and output formatters to handle serialization and deserialization.
 These formatters know how to handle the OData-specific JSON format.
 It may also perform some validation to ensure the payloads match OData's specification.
 For example, it may validate that the properties in the request and response are actually defined in the EDM model.